Ricardina97/Counter-React-Redux/README.md

   - Each post can feature a user and how long ago did the user made the post;
   - The client can see each post fully on a specific single page;
   - The client can also edit any post;
-  - each post can receive different reactions (like Slack).
+  - Each post can receive different reactions (like Slack).

 ## Demo